Dodo: Skeleton

 The skull of the dodo differed much from those of other pigeons, especially in being more robust, the bill having a hooked tip, and in having a short cranium compared to the jaws.
 The upper bill was nearly twice as long as the cranium, which was short compared to those of its closest pigeon relatives.
 The openings of the bony nostrils were elongated along the length of the beak, and they contained no bony septum.
 The cranium (excluding the beak) was wider than it was long, and the frontal bone formed a dome-shape, with the highest point above the hind part of the eye sockets.
 The skull sloped downwards at the back.
 The eye sockets occupied much of the hind part of the skull.
-The sclerotic rings inside the eye were formed by eleven ossicles (small bones), similar to the amount in other pigeons.
+The scleral rings inside the eye were formed by eleven ossicles (small bones), similar to the amount in other pigeons.
 The mandible was slightly curved, and each half had a single fenestra (opening), as in other pigeons.